LeBron James scores 25 points, Lakers hold off Clippers 106-103 to snap 4-game losing streak

 LOS ANGELES (AP) — LeBron James had 25 points, eight rebounds and seven assists, Taurean Prince hit a tiebreaking 3-pointer with 1:17 to play and the Los Angeles Lakers snapped a four-game losing streak with a 106-103 victory over the Los Angeles Clippers on Sunday night.

-Anthony Davis had 22 points and 10 rebounds for the Lakers, who beat the Clippers for the second straight time after losing 11 straight to their hallway rivals.
+Anthony Davis had 22 points and 10 rebounds for the Lakers, who beat the surging Clippers for the second straight time after losing 11 in a row to their hallway rivals.

 Paul George scored 22 points and Ivica Zubac had 22 points and 19 rebounds for the Clippers, whose five-game winning streak ended.
 Kawhi Leonard scored 15 points, and James Harden had 15 points and nine assists in the childhood Lakers fan’s first game against them since getting traded home to the Clippers, who have still won 14 of their last 17.

-But D’Angelo Russell found Prince for his big 3-pointer from the perimeter in one of his biggest shots since joining the Lakers.
-After Harden missed a jumper and James hit a clutch fadeaway, Harden kept it close with a 3-pointer with 23 seconds left.
+But Russell found Prince for his big 3-pointer from the perimeter, one of his biggest shots since joining the Lakers.

 Russell scored 13 points with three 3-pointers in his return from a three-game absence with a bruised tailbone for the Lakers, who had been on a three-season skid against the Clippers until they broke through with an overtime victory early this season.

+“They’re a championship ballclub, as far as I’m seeing,” Lakers coach Darvin Ham said of the Clippers.
+“Playing very high-level basketball, multiple threats all over the place.
+That’s a huge, huge win.
+A great win to get off the slide.”

 The game was a franchise milestone for the Clippers, who played their final game as the “visiting” team in their own arena, barring a playoff series between these clubs.
-The two Los Angeles teams’ final two meetings of this regular season will be “home” games for the Clippers, whose fans are usually outnumbered by Lakers supporters no matter which team is nominally at home.
+The two Los Angeles teams’ final two meetings of this regular season will be “home” games for the Clippers.

 The Clippers and Lakers have shared the building long known at Staples Center since it opened in 1999, with the Clippers finally becoming worthy rivals over the past decade after years of struggle.